AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 The reader must not fail to observe that the *Sibylline Oracles* explicitly state the deliverance of the damned from the torments of hell.
-They repeatedly call the suffering everlasting, even \"immortal,\" yet declare that it shall end in the restoration of the lost.
+They repeatedly call the suffering everlasting, even "immortal," yet declare that it shall end in the restoration of the lost.

 # 9. Pantaenus and Clement.